 Following the provisions taken by the Italian Government, Fondazione Prada's Milan venue is closed until further notice.
 Cinema screenings and Accademia dei bambini's activities are temporarily suspended.
 Bar Luce is open from Monday to Friday, 9 am - 2 pm (takeaway service available).
 More info on the official website.

-Fondazione Prada has recently created its new Headquarters in Largo Isarco (inaugurated in the spring of 2015), in an area of Milan that was once given over to industrial production.
+Fondazione Prada has created its new Headquarters in Largo Isarco (inaugurated in the spring of 2015), in an area of Milan that was once given over to industrial production.

 The project for the recovery of the site to create a new home for Fondazione Prada was entrusted in 2008 to the Dutch architects Rem Koolhaas and Chris van Duijn, of the OMA firm.
 The distillery’s historic structures were recovered and repurposed to house the Fondazione’s many activities, and three new constructions lend an innovative character to the citadel.
 The Tower, facing the city center, with its irregular shapes soars over the lower buildings; the Haunted House, a 4-storey building clad in gold leaf; and the Podium, a vast central space on two storeys.